mercz85/bloc01_timer/README.md

 Personalizations of the project:
 - Try to make the water level go down depending on the timer.

+To do this:
+- used packages sizer and flare_flutter
+- download .flr in assets\flares
+- Wrap MaterialApp with Sizer
+- see timer/widgets/waves_background.dart

 ---

 ## Getting Started 🚀